lannonbr/vscode-rocks/src/pages/github-actions/index.md

 There are a few exceptions to the breadth of what you can do with Actions.
 You can create as many workflows you want in a repo, but you're limited to 2 workflows running simultaneously.
 As well, the workflows themselves have a limit of about a hour of runtime and can only hold 100 actions per workflow, which honestly for most scenarios will be alright.

-As well, you get an environment for each workflow so the actions can pass data between eachother.
+As well, you get an environment for each workflow, so the actions can pass data between each other.
 The resources for each are as follows:

 - 1 VCPU
 - 3.75GB of RAM